MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 - **Nodes OS security patches *(Linux only)*** For Linux nodes both [Canonical Ubuntu](https://ubuntu.com/server) and [Azure Linux](/azure/azure-linux/intro-azure-linux) publish nightly security patches to the operating system.
 These patches are included in the weekly updates to node images.

 - **Weekly updates to the node images:** AKS provides weekly updates to the node images, these updates include a rollup of the latest OS and AKS security patches, bug fixes and enhancements.
-Node updates don't change the version of Kubernetes in use and are formatted by date (`202311.07.0`) for Linux and for windows by windows server os build and date (`20348.2113.231115`)  For more information, see [AKS release tracker](https://releases.aks.azure.com/).
+Node updates don't change the version of Kubernetes in use and are formatted by date (`202311.07.0`) for Linux and for Windows by Windows Server OS build and date (`20348.2113.231115`).
+For more information, see the [AKS release tracker](https://releases.aks.azure.com/).

 - **Quarterly Kubernetes releases:** AKS follows a quarterly update schedule for [Kubernetes releases](https://kubernetes.io/releases/release/#the-release-cycle).
 These updates allow AKS users to take advantage of the latest Kubernetes features, enhancements, and include security patches and node image enhancements.
 For more information, see [Supported Kubernetes versions in Azure Kubernetes Service (AKS)](/azure/aks/supported-kubernetes-versions).